venom-blockchain/venom-blockchain.github.io/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the CC-BY-SA-4.0 License - see the [LICENSE](LICENSE) file for details.